webdevsaravanan/ig-reel-saver/README.md

-# SaveIt - IG Reel Bookmarker App📌
+# SaveIt - IG Reels 📌 Bookmarker App 📱

 **IG Reel Saver** is a web & Android app that lets you **receive Instagram Reel shares and bookmark them automatically** so you can build your own personal Reel library.